The process for distributing your app begins by uploading your build to the Oculus Dashboard.

 You may upload an app at any time during the development process, however there are some additional things to keep in mind when uploading for store review.

 Once the review is complete, we will contact you with details about your placement within the Oculus Store, verify that your assets and copy meet our design guidelines and coordinate your release.

 For an overview of the app review process, see Lifecycle of an Oculus VR App.

 The first step in the submission process is to create an app in the developer dashboard.
 For more information, see Create an App Page.

-- In the Developer Dashboard, copy or upload your app to the Store channel for your app to be considered for the Oculus Store.
+Then, in the Developer Dashboard, copy or upload your app to the Production (Store) channel for your app to be considered for the Oculus Store.
 See Uploading Android Apps or Uploading Rift Apps for information about how to upload the app packages to the Dashboard.
 Read more about the options for uploading on the Release Channels page.

 When you submit an app for store review, you must also submit descriptions and assets for your app.
 You have the option of adding languages and providing a name, description and assets for localized versions of your app.

 Select App Submission in the App Manager navigation.
 The following image show the App Submission page.

 The Submit Your App page provides a summary of all of the app information.

 If you submit your app for review to the Store Team, you should receive email confirmation.
 If you do not receive email confirmation, your app may not have been successfully submitted.